The Perfect Day Trip to Carmel: A Complete Itinerary

 After strolling through town, stop at a local eatery for lunch.
 Here are some options that are all on or right around Ocean Avenue:

-• Rise and Roam: This bakery and pizzeria (pictured below on the right) has a great selection of dishes.
+• Rise and Roam: This bakery and pizzeria has a great selection of dishes.
 In addition to pizzas, you’ll find soups, salads, and sandwiches.
 There are also plenty of vegetarian, vegan, and gluten-free options.

 • Dametra Cafe: If you’re craving Mediterranean food, there’s no better spot than Dametra.
 The lunch menu includes dishes like kebab wraps, falafel wraps, gyros, lasagna, grilled salmon, and much more.

-• Alvarado Street Brewery: This modern brewery (pictured below on the left and center) is the perfect spot if you want to enjoy a beer alongside your lunch.
+• Alvarado Street Brewery: This modern brewery is the perfect spot if you want to enjoy a beer alongside your lunch.
 I highly recommend their artichoke tempura sandwich, but if that’s not your speed, there are tons of other options, including salads, fish and chips, pizzas, burgers, and more.
 There are plenty of vegan, vegetarian, and gluten-free options.

 Visit Carmel Beach & Walk Along Scenic Road